USC CSD Home

 • 8/25/2009: Office hour for Wednesday 8/26/2009 has been canceled.
 Sorry abou the inconvenience.

-• 8/18/2009: Registering with the class mailinglist is required for this class.
-If you have not done so, please visit the mailinglist page.
+• Registering with the class mailinglist is required for this class.
+This is not the same as the class discussion Google Group.
+You will be receiving HW and exam scores through this list via individual e-mails.
+If you have not done so, please visit the mailinglist page after the semester starts.
 (You do not have to be registered for the course to register with the class mailinglist.)
 In the registration confirmation e-mail, you will also get your user ID and password for accessing protected area of this web site.

 Prerequisites